nesnah2/website/subjects.md

 - Dealing with changing gender dynamics
 - Building healthy male friendships

+### 22. **Authenticity & Identity Crisis**
+- Not knowing who you really are underneath the mask
+- Living multiple versions of yourself for different people
+- The gap between who you are and who you pretend to be
+- Fear of being seen as "weak" or "emotional"
+- The exhaustion of maintaining false personas
+- Questioning if anyone would like the real you

 ### 23. **Spirituality & Beliefs**
 - Exploring spiritual questions
 - Finding community and belonging